webplatformco/project-class-composition/README.md

 The Web Components [`ElementInternals` API](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) is an example of this pattern in the web platform.
 Lit even has a [Controller primitive](https://lit.dev/docs/composition/controllers/) to facilitate this pattern.

+Pros:
+- Separate state and inheritance chain makes it very easy to reason about
+- Can be added and removed at any time

 Problems:
 - No way to add API surface to the class, so use cases that need it involve a lot of repetitive glue code